 Slow travel is always better than fast travel.

-Traveling slow allows you to spend more time visiting a country.
-Instead of a few days of rushing to and from airports, taxis and hotels, barely glimpsing overhyped tourist attractions, traveling slow lets you spend more time living in one place, and gives you a truly authentic experience immersed in the local culture.
-You can take your time, go at your own leisurely pace, and ultimately, get to see, do, and eat so much more.
+Instead of a few days of rushing to and from airports, taxis and hotels, inhaling fake food and glimpsing overhyped tourist attractions - traveling slow lets you spend more time living in one place, and gives you a truly authentic experience immersed in the local culture.

 Quality > quantity